 - the moves you spend

-- and the progress you achieve toward the level objectives
+- and the progress you generate toward completing the level

-It does not matter how many explosions you trigger.
-What matters is how many objectives you clear per move.
+It does not matter how many explosions happen.
+What matters is how many objectives are cleared per move.

-If a level requires 30 real actions and gives you 22 moves, then without chain reactions or efficient combos, defeat is mathematically inevitable.
+If a level requires more effective actions than the moves available, then without chain reactions or efficient combinations, failure becomes unavoidable.

 Why You Lose Even When You Play “Correctly”